Director, Office of Indian Energy Policy and Programs

 Deputy Director, Office of Indian Energy Policy and Programs

-Sarai Geary (Muscogee Creek Nation) is a Program Manager in the Office of Indian Energy Policy and Programs.
-As Program Manager, Ms. Geary designs and implements technical assistance and educational programs that positively impact Indian energy development and promotes energy education for Indian tribes.
+Sarai Geary (Muscogee Creek Nation) is a program manager in the Office of Indian Energy Policy and Programs.
+As program manager, Ms. Geary designs and implements technical assistance and educational programs that positively impact Indian energy development and promotes energy education for Indian Tribes.
+Contact Sarai via email or by calling 202-287-6886.

-Givey Kochanowski is U.S. Department of Energy’s (DOE) Alaska Program Manager for the Office of Indian Energy Policy and Programs.
+Givey Kochanowski is the Alaska program manager for the Office of Indian Energy Policy and Programs.
 Duty-stationed in Anchorage, Alaska, he is responsible for the support and delivery of DOE technical assistance, capacity building, energy education, and outreach to all Alaskan tribal entities.
-Mr. Kochanowski is a champion for tribal needs through the various organizational boards he sits on ranging from the Alaska Federal Executive Association to the National Defense Transportation Association’s North Pole Chapter.
+Mr. Kochanowski is a champion for tribal needs through the various organizational boards on which he serves, ranging from the Alaska Federal Executive Association to the National Defense Transportation Association’s North Pole Chapter.
+Contact Givey via email or by calling 907-271-1423.